Antarctica Glossary of terms A - H

 Coriolis effect - moving objects appear to deflect from their anticipated straight-line course.
 Coriolis effect is a result of the rotation Earth (and an observer's position on it).
 Responsible for the fact that water spirals down a plug-hole rather than going straight and the direction is different in each hemisphere.
 Only at the equator does water go straight down.

 crevasse - A deep, usually vertical,

-crack or split in a glacier, occurs as a result of the brittle
+crack or split in a glacier, occurs as a result of the

 cryosphere - That portion of Earth's surface that is permanently frozen through the year.